alan-turing-institute/AutisticaPlatformPrototype/README.md

 ```

 This will serve the application at http://localhost:8000/.

-Data files for the PostgreSQL database are stored on the host file system in the
-folder `localdev-data`.

 To run commands against the container, use `docker exec -it <CONTAINER_ID> <COMMAND>`.
 Examples are: